 A ridge vent is $5-7 per linear foot.
 Ice & Water shield is $4-6+ per linear foot, depending on the type / brand of Ice & Water product used.
 Smooth-faced Grace I&W shield is the most expensive type and is rarely used, while a granular surface I&W shield is the least expensive and most common.

 Ice & Water barrier is required by building code in most areas with significant snow falls – northern US and Canada – while it is optional in most of southern US.
-If your building code does not require use of I&W barrier, I’d recommend not using it as it prevents the roof deck from “breathing”, consequently shortening the life of your roof deck.
+If your building code does not require use of I&W barrier, I would recommend not using it as it prevents the roof deck from “breathing”, consequently shortening the life of your roof deck.

 Metal Roofing Prices:

 As is the case with asphalt shingles, our average metal roof prices are based upon a walkable, ranch-type house with 1 layer of roof tear-off and disposal and normal penetration flashing.
 However, in case of metal roofing, things like Ice & Water and ridge vent installation, are included in the price.
-Other things that should be included are: Snow Guards in the northern US / Canada, synthetic underlayment (if your roofing contractor proposes to use Felt / tar-paper with a metal roof, kick them out of the house and tell them to never call you again).
+Other things that should be included are: Snow Guards in the northern US / Canada, synthetic underlayment (if your contractor proposes to use Felt / tar-paper with a metal roof, kick them out of the house and tell them to never call you again).
 A complete chimney re-flashing, using color-matching flashing and counter-flashing, as well as custom-fabricated skylight flashing must be installed, though it can be charged for separately.

-Cost of Standing Seam Metal Roof:
+Cost of Standing Seam

 The cost to install the metal roof in a picture above, was about $1300 per square.